magnimel/jersey-number-pipeline/README.md

   --output reports/crnn_loss_curve.csv
 ```

-Record the final training loss and validation loss from the exported CSV in the results table below.
+Use the CSV to fill in the training loss and validation loss in the results table.

 ## Evaluation

-Run CRNN on the same SoccerNet test pipeline used for the PARSeq baseline:
+Run CRNN on the SoccerNet test split:

 ```bash
 python3 main.py SoccerNet test \